-Nanotechnology has a myriad of application.
-One case is drug delivery to treat a cancer tumor without offering the chemotherapy and radiotherapy.
+Nanotechnology has a myriad of applications.
+One case is drug delivery to treat a cancer tumor without offering chemotherapy and radiotherapy.

 There’s also solar energy, display technologies, batteries, semiconductor devices, biosensors, luminous paints, and many others.
 Now, what is necessary for this technology is a new generation of trained professionals.

-A plethora of job opportunity is waiting for candidates with M.Tech in Nanotechnology in different parts of the world.
+A plethora of job opportunities are waiting for candidates with M.Tech in Nanotechnology in different parts of the world.
 Prominent universities around the globe offer Ph.D. in Nanotechnology, which will also open up opportunities in the Research & Development sectors.